quillforms/quillforms/readme.txt

 ·  Humanize your conversation
 ·  Personalize your themes
-·  Change font, colors and backgrounds with a single click Moreover, QuillForms free version comes with variety of blocks:
+·  Change font, colors and backgrounds with a single click

+Quill Forms is definitely the best contact form plugin for wordpress.
+QuillForms free version comes with variety of blocks:
 1- Welcome screen block
 2- Date block
 3- Email block